Spedwards/Screeps-SVG/README.md

 // or
 let linkSVG = new global.svg.Link(LINK_ID);

-console.log(linkSVG.string);
+console.log(linkSVG);
 ```

 ## Contribute

 Clone the project and execute `npm install`.

-For testing purposes you can bundle the project by executing `npm run bundle`.
+For testing purposes you can bundle the project by executing `npm run build`.

 ## Todo